 Mammillaria Cristata [Mam-mil-AR-ee-uh, Kris-TAY-tuh] is a succulent plant with a distinctive shape.

-It forms tight clumps of ascending and erect columnar stems, which resembles a brain or worms.
+It forms tight clumps of ascending and erect columnar stems, which resemble a brain or worms.

-This Mammillaria cactus species belongs to the family of Cactaceae and is a native to Central Mexico.
+This Mammillaria, aka pincushion cactus species, belongs to the family of Cactaceae and is a native to Central Mexico.

 The scientific name of this plant is Mammillaria Elongata f.
 Cristata or Mammillaria Elongata Cristata and its common names include: